 Minority Coaches On the Move In High-Profile Basketball Programs

 It’s not unusual for the annual postseason coaching carousel to deposit old faces in new places.
-But for the minority head coaches playing musical chairs this off-season, the destinations may feel a bit more familiar.
-But this year’s NCAA men’s college basketball moves are sending some notable minority coaches into very different situations.
+But for the minority head coaches playing musical chairs this off-season, the destinations may feel strangely familiar.

 Sampson, Capel’s predecessor at Oklahoma, led the program to 11 NCAA Tournament appearances, including this year’s, and three Big XII Tournament championships in his 12 years at the helm.
 Sampson is widely considered one of the most talented and respected coaches in the college ranks.